Construction · Long Island City, NY

 How does Copper Services, LLC's safety record compare to industry average?

-Copper Services, LLC's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+Copper Services, LLC's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Mike Neri Sewer & Water Contractor in Des Plaines, IL is a similar construction employer with $261,360 in current penalties.

 Explore PlainWorker